 P.O.
 BOX 98

 - Only one application is allowed per household.
-Do not ask for more the one form: we will void your applications
+Do not ask for more than one form: we will void your applications.

 - If you do not send a stamped, self-addressed envelope, you will not receive a form.
 No letter is required.